CrOSmium/modmium/README.md

 4. When the fake device management server starts, go back to VT1 and sign in with the same email.
 5. After you're logged in, go back to VT2 and hit Ctrl+C

 After you sign in to an account, hit **[Ctrl+Alt+T]** to open MOdmium SHell (MOSH).
-In MOSH, there's various utilities, such as root/chronos shell, ~~a policy editor (WIP)~~ (moved to outside of MOSH due to technical limitations, see above), extension disabler, and modmium updater (NOTE, will curl repo locally [we'll make a release and it'll curl the latest release's source code]), and install modFiles to rootfs. i can code that later).
+In MOSH, there's various utilities, such as root/chronos shell, and the modmium updater. **Some utilities aren't in MOSH, such as the policy editor (see above)**. <br>
+Speaking of which; if you pass policy.json your school extensions will install, but __not be force-installed__ (i.e. you can press the switch to toggle them off in chrome://extensions).

 If crosh is blocked and your school has a custom sign-in page so you can't remove the account, open VT2 and login as `root` then run `/usr/bin/crosh` to open MOSH.
 From there, you can select "Remove User" to __remove your account without powerwashing__.